basetenlabs/truss-examples/comfyui-truss/README.md

 cd comfyui-truss
 ```

 For your ComfyUI workflow, you probably used one or more models.
 Those models need to be defined inside truss.
-From the root of the truss project, open up the file inside `data/model.json`.
+From the root of the truss project, create and open the file inside the data directory called `data/model.json`.
 This file will contain all of the models that need to get downloaded in order for your ComfyUI workflow to run.
 Here is an example of the contents of this file:

 ```json
 [